sbibek086/Git-and-Github-Guides/README.md

  `Did you know that UNIX OS are designed to do just one thing better.
 Windows OS revolted against such specific purpose but were proprietary locked but LINUX also revolted against such UNIX style specific purpose and were Open source..`

 ---
-# Chapter 4 - Permission levels of different Roles in Personal repo (Organization Repo not covered) tried to be Venn-Diagram simplified
+# Chapter 4 - Permission levels of different Roles in Personal repo (Organization Repo not covered)
 [Here is its official docu](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-user-account/managing-user-account-settings/permission-levels-for-a-user-account-repository#further-reading).
 We hope to convey this information little easier

 ![Permission-different-roles](https://user-images.githubusercontent.com/11883023/168208559-2db54797-73b2-4228-bc56-fbb8713090e3.png)